grab/engineering-blog/_posts/2019-03-25-beyond-retries-part-2.md

 ### Grab’s Fallback Implementation

 At Grab, we make use of various fallback strategies in our services.
 For example, our microservice framework [Grab-Kit](https://engineering.grab.com/introducing-grab-kit) has built-in support for returning cached values when a downstream service is unresponsive.
-We've even built a backup service to replicate our core functionality, so we can continue to serve customers despite severe technical difficulties!
+We've even built a backup service to replicate our core functionality, so we can continue to serve consumers despite severe technical difficulties!

 ## Up Next, Architecture Patterns and Chaos Engineering...